Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Introduction

 Heralded swapping policies can be categorized as either static or dynamic.
 Static policies predefine the swapping order before execution \cite{shi2020concurrent}, ensuring predictable operation but providing limited optimization to maximize throughput, especially in heterogeneous networks where link capacities and entanglement success rates vary.
 Dynamic policies, in contrast, determine swapping decisions (thus, swapping order) on a path basis and in real time based on the availability of entanglement (e.g., along a path) \cite{haldar2024fast}.
 By dynamically adapting to network conditions, such policies can lead to optimal swapping decisions but introduce additional signaling overhead, latency, and coordination complexity.

-A key challenge in optimizing entanglement swapping arises from the heterogeneity of quantum networks, where quantum channels can have different capacities and lengths, leading to different entanglement generation success probabilities \cite{kumar2023routing}.
-Unlike many existing works that assume unit-capacity quantum channels or uniform entanglement success probabilities along paths, we consider quantum channels with non-uniform capacities greater than one, where multiple entanglements can be stored and swapped.
-Additionally, we assume that swapping at a node can be performed between any pair of locally held qubits, allowing for more flexible swapping strategies.
+A key challenge in optimizing entanglement swapping arises from the heterogeneity of quantum networks, where quantum channels can have different capacities and lengths, leading to different entanglement generation success probabilities and rates \cite{kumar2023routing}.
+Unlike many prior works that assume unit-capacity quantum channels and uniform success probabilities for entanglement generation and swapping, we tackle the heterogeneity issue for path graphs, where nodes can have different swapping probabilities and quantum channels among them have non-uniform capacities and entanglement generation success probabilities.
+Additionally, we assume that swapping within a node can be performed between any pair of locally held qubits, allowing for more flexible swapping strategies.

 In this work, we focus on static swapping policies and propose heuristics for efficiently evaluating and comparing different swapping orders.
 Specifically, to address the computational challenges associated with computing the expected throughput of a path with high link capacities, we introduce an approximation technique that significantly reduces complexity while maintaining high accuracy.
 Then to avoid searching in an exponentially vast array of possible swapping orders, we develop a greedy selection algorithm that assigns a swapping score to each node, prioritizing swaps based on expected entanglement throughput.
-Our approach is designed to scale efficiently to paths with large capacities, making it particularly suitable for heterogeneous quantum networks.
-We also demonstrate an application of our approach in optimizing not just swapping orders but also memory allocation for each link in a path.
-Through extensive simulations, we demonstrate that our heuristic achieves higher (and often the highest) entanglement generation rates than conventional static policies while maintaining efficient resource utilization.
+Our approach is designed to scale efficiently to paths with multiple hops and large capacities, making it particularly suitable for heterogeneous quantum networks.
+We also present an application of our approach in optimizing not just swapping orders but also memory allocation for each link in a path.
+Through extensive simulations, we demonstrate that our heuristic achieves significantly higher (and often the highest) entanglement generation rates than conventional static policies while maintaining efficient resource utilization.

 The rest of this paper is organized as follows.
-We briefly described related work in Section~\ref{sec_related_work}.
+Related work is described in Section~\ref{sec_related_work}.
 The problem formulation is given in Section~\ref{sec_prob_formulation}, followed by our main results in Section~\ref{sec_main_results}.
 Section~\ref{sec_simulation} presents numerical results to illustrate the usefulness of our approach.
 Finally, conclusions are given in Section~\ref{sec_conclusion}.

 \textbf{Notation}: $\mathbb{E}[X]$ denotes the expected its value of a random variable $X$. $\mathcal{B}$ and $\mathcal{N}$ denote Binomial and Normal distributions, respectively.
 We represent vectors using bold letters.